mailjet/api-documentation/guides/_event-api.md

 }
 ```

 Dispatched when the destination SMTP server (gmail, hotmail, yahoo, etc) has accepted the message.
-Depending on your volume, it could dispatch a lot of events to your system.
-See [Event grouping section](#grouping-events) to group events together.
+Depending on your volume, it could dispatch a lot of events to your system, please make sure you have checked the Group Events Checkbox in the [Event API user interface](https://app.mailjet.com/account/triggers) or that the <code>[/eventcallbackurl](/email-api/v3/eventcallbackurl/)</code> <code>version</code> property is set at <code>2</code>

 Sent event additional properties: